valentinradu/stencil/README.md

 Each `stencil` email has the same structure: header, body, footer.
 The header has a logo, heading (title), message and an action button.
 The footer contains social media links, the business address and the unsubscribe message.

-Check out [stencil.email](https://stencil.email) to see how each template looks!
+Check out [stencil.email](https://stencil.email) to see how templates look!
+Alternatively you can use the `.sketch` file here.

 There are 4 body categories: